real-eren/aoc-2022-day6/README.md

    101,832,625,214      L1-dcache-loads:u                #    2.750 G/sec                       (38.47%)
        722,758,929      L1-dcache-load-misses:u          #    0.71% of all L1-dcache accesses   (38.46%)
 ```
+Finally, using a long sequence of random data results in a more realistic branch miss rate, and significantly lower throughput.
-This confirms that missed branches are the primary cause and that Prime's method of generating input is unfairly biased to `dap`.
+This confirms that missed branches are the primary cause and that Prime's method of generating input is unfairly biased in favor of `dap`.

 ### Worst case inputs
 Inputs where the duplicate characters are arranged such that an algorithm like `dap` or `conflict`